bonevbs/bonevbs.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is my home on the web.
-It is currently under construction.
-More will follow.
+We could've been freezing fishes, but somehow we made it both here.
+So let me introduce myself: I am Boris a Physicist and Aerospace Engineer who is I currently pursuing a PhD in Mathematics.
+This website is intended to be a collection of all the things that are of interest to me.
+Among them are Paleontology, Maths, Economics, AI, Music and many more.

+Who knows?
+Maybe I might start a blog.

 In the meantime, you can check out some of my tsunami simulations.
 For more info, go to the publications page.